voxpupuli/beaker/README.md

     vmrun_bin: "/Applications/VMware Fusion.app/Contents/Library/vmrun"

 You can then use the following arguments in the node configuration:
-- `hypervisor : fusion` tells us to enable this feature for this host.
+- `hypervisor: fusion` tells us to enable this feature for this host.
 This is required.
-- `snapshot : <name>`, where <name> is the snapshot name to revert to.
+- `snapshot: <name>`, where <name> is the snapshot name to revert to.
 This is required.

 We'll try and match up the hostname with a VM of the same name.
 Note that the VM is expected to be pre-configured for running acceptance tests; it should have all the right prerequisite libraries, password-less SSH access for root, etc.